 The Dangers of Being Deemed a “Fearful” Dog:

 Most people are aware that dogs deemed highly aggressive often are at risk of being euthanized, whether by animal control or by their owners.
 Fewer people are aware that sometimes, dogs deemed highly fearful are also at risk of being euthanized.
-These dogs may be euthanized in shelters because they are considered unadoptable, or they may be taken to vets for euthanasia by their frustrated owners.
+These dogs may be euthanized in shelters because they are considered unadoptable, or because they are misdiagnosed as aggressive dogs if their fear leads them to try to protect themselves from humans whom they have experienced as not giving them the space or proper handling required for a fearful dog to decompress and/or be rehabilitated.
+Or they may be taken to vets for euthanasia by their frustrated owners.
 Additionally, dogs with unaddressed fears may be at risk of self-injury, and often are escape risks, which increases their risk of permanent loss, accidental injury or death, or worse.

 More on learned helplessness later.
 For now, we want you to know that we are here to help guardians, handlers, rescuers, shelters, animal welfare workers, et cetera, learn how to better treat fear in the animals that rely on them for their recovery and their very lives.